amazr/Cmm/README.md

-#Hi!
+# This is a very simple programming language called C--
-This is a very simple programming language called C-- The interpreter is written in C++
+The interpreter is written in C++
-More verbose documentation can be found in Documentation.txt
+Documentation can be found in Documentation.txt